ClarytyLLC/docs/src/docs/tutorials/pages/create-application-using-developer-app/README.md

 }
 ```

 2. Change the `CLIENT_ID` and `HOME_URL` fields with your App id and URL and deploy the app to server again.
-In our case Netlify will the deploy the app automatically.
+In our case Netlify will the deploy the app to server automatically.

    Note: You can find your app id under **Applications** in the sidebar menu of Developer App.
 A list of applications will appear.
 Find your app in the list, and click it.
 A detail view will appear.
 In the detail view you app id will be listed below your app name .